 Instructions

-- Measure and cut butter into chunks and place it into the freezer for a few minutes
+- Cut the butter into chunks and place it in the freezer whilst prepping the other ingredients.

-- Add very cold butter chunks into the dry ingredients, and rub the mixture between your hands until it becomes a sand-like consistency
+- Add the cold butter chunks to the dry ingredients, and rub the mixture between your hands until it forms a sand-like consistency.

-- Knead the dough with the palm of your hand for a minute or two, just until the dough becomes smooth.
-Do not over-knead the dough and do not use a mixer, neither a food processor
+- Knead the dough with the palm of your hand for a minute or two until the dough becomes smooth.

 - If the dough is too warm and sticky, place it into the fridge for 10-15 minutes first.
 Otherwise, continue with rolling the dough out into 2mm thickness between two Silicone baking mat.